-A vegetarian diet is a meal plan made up of foods that come mostly from plants.
+A vegetarian diet does not include any meat, poultry, or seafood.
+It is a meal plan made up of foods that come mostly from plants.
 These include:

 - Whole grains

 A vegetarian diet contains no animal proteins.
-A semi-vegetarian diet is a meal plan that contains little animal protein.
+A semi-vegetarian diet is a meal plan that contains little animal protein, but mostly plant-based foods.
 Vegetarians DO NOT eat:

 Here are the different types of vegetarian diets:

-A well-planned vegetarian diet can give you good nutrition.
-It often helps you have better health.
+A well-planned vegetarian diet can meet your nutrition needs.
+Reducing the amount of meat in your diet may improve your health.
 Eating a vegetarian diet may help you:

 - Reduce your chance of obesity